whatyouhide/elixir-love-at-first-sip/slides.md

 My name is Andrea Leopardi.

-I'm a recent CS graduate and I work on the web.

 This is my face on the internet.

+I'm a recent CS graduate.
+I've been working on the web for about three years now, doing frontend work at the beginning and backend work now.

+I met Elixir about four months ago and I loved it right away; I started using it on a bunch of project and I've been contributing to a lot of Elixir libraries out there, including some work with the Elixir team.